 IBC oversight and approval must be obtained for the following research activities:

-- A. Experiments using biohazardous materials for which biosafety level 1 or greater containment is required and/or; - B. Experiments involving nucleic acids covered by the NIH Guidelines.
+- A. Experiments using biohazardous materials for which biosafety evel or greater containment is required and/or; - B. Experiments involving nucleic acids covered by the NIH G. de ines.

 IBC oversight for the following teaching activities: